FOR ORDERING LINKS, PLEASE SCROLL DOWN.

 Or click on an icon below:

-2017 Independent Publisher Book Awards GOLD MEDAL for Regional Fiction (South).
-To order True Stories at the Smoky View online or to find an independent bookstore, please click on an icon below.
+2017 Independent Publisher Book Awards (IPPY) Gold Medal for Regional Fiction, South.
+To order a copy of True Stories at the Smoky View or to find an Independent bookstore, please click on an icon below.

 REVIEWS for True Stories at the Smoky View: